 For all pending matters, the Company believes it has meritorious defenses and intends to defend vigorously or otherwise seek indemnification from other parties as appropriate.
-However, the Company has recorded a liability of \$4.7 million and \$5.2 million at March 31, 2024 and December 31, 2023, respectively, for matters that it believes a loss is both probable and estimable.
+However, the Company has recorded a liability of \$4.3 million and \$5.2 million as of September 30, 2024 and December 31, 2023, respectively, for matters that it believes a loss is both probable and estimable.
 This is included in accrued liabilities in the accompanying condensed consolidated balance sheets.